Skip to content

 A 2018 study in the American Journal of Clinical Nutrition even found that consuming up to 12 eggs per week for three months didn't affect cardiovascular risk factors in people with prediabetes and type 2 diabetes.
 (However, it's worth noting that the people in the study were following a diet designed for weight loss.)

 There's still plenty of debate on the question of whether eggs raise cholesterol.
-Although, for decades, experts believed that the cholesterol in egg yolks directly contributed to elevated cholesterol in the blood, it now appears that other elements in a person's diet and health history may be more impactful.
+For decades, experts believed that the cholesterol in egg yolks directly contributed to elevated cholesterol in the blood; however, it now appears that other elements in a person's diet and health history may be more impactful.
 Family history is a major predictor of blood cholesterol levels, and most of the cholesterol in our blood is made by the liver, not ingested through food.

 Still, eggs do contain high amounts of cholesterol—about 190 milligrams, which is over 60% of the 300 milligrams previously recommended as a daily limit by the Dietary Guidelines for Americans.
 (As of 2015, the Guidelines no longer recommend a specific limit, stating simply that cholesterol consumption should be "as low as possible.")
 Depending on the other foods your diet includes, you can quickly exceed daily cholesterol guidelines by eating multiple eggs per day.

-2. You could increase your risk of heart disease
+You could increase your risk of heart disease.

 Let's set the record straight: Most experts agree that one egg per day doesn't appear to increase the risk of heart disease.
 In fact, a large study on half a million Chinese adults revealed that up to one egg per day actually decreased the chances of developing cardiovascular disease.

 On the other hand, a three- or four-egg extravaganza every morning could be a different story.
-A 2019 study associated eating over 300 milligrams of cholesterol per day with a 17% higher risk of cardiovascular disease (CVD) and 18% higher risk of death.
-And a large 2022 meta-analysis in Circulation concluded that greater daily egg consumption and total dietary cholesterol were associated with a greater risk of CVD and death.
+A 2019 study associated eating over 300 milligrams of cholesterol per day with a 17% higher risk of cardiovascular disease (CVD) and an 18% higher risk of death.
+A large 2022 meta-analysis published in the journal Circulation concluded that greater daily egg consumption and total dietary cholesterol were associated with a greater risk of CVD and death.

 More research may unscramble the years of seemingly conflicting evidence around eggs and heart disease, but for now, it's probably wise to eat eggs in moderation for heart health.